There are a lot of problems with how people talk about spirituality.

-Most of the problems with spirituality can basically be ascribed to a simple grammatical error.
-I jest; as this is a symptom of much deeper underlying issues with unhealthy power structures, patriarchy and a lack of rigorous science, but the understanding of how we talk about things is a good place to notice these underlying issues.
+Most of the problems can be ascribed to a simple grammatical error.
+I jest slightly as this is a symptom of much deeper underlying issues with unhealthy power structures, patriarchy and a lack of rigorous science, but the understanding of how we talk about things is a good place to notice these underlying issues.

 All the states, objectives and goals of spirituality are abstract nouns and not concrete nouns.

 The difference between the two is that concrete nouns are words used for actual things we can measure, touch, see, taste, feel, and hear together – a table, our body, a sound.

 Abstract nouns describe something more ineffable – a quality, a concept or an idea – love, beauty or cosiness, for example.
 We can experience them together and agree on what these things mean between us but they are harder to pin down.
 They don’t have a physical manifestation that we can test in the same way.